evgenyb/iac-meetup/workshops/02-implement-azure-infrastructure-with-arm-templates/prerequisites.md

 If you don't have an Azure DevOps, please create one before the workshop.
 [Azure DevOps - start for free](https://azure.microsoft.com/en-gb/services/devops/)

+## Create a new Project at Azure DevOps

+Follow this [how-to guide](https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops&tabs=preview-page) and create a new project called `iac-ws-2`.
+Feel free to use existing project, if you already have one.

+## Create a new git repository

+Create new git repository under your Azure DevOps project.
+Follow this [how-to guide](https://docs.microsoft.com/en-us/azure/devops/repos/git/create-new-repo?toc=%2Fazure%2Fdevops%2Forganizations%2Ftoc.json&bc=%2Fazure%2Fdevops%2Forganizations%2Fbreadcrumb%2Ftoc.json&view=azure-devops) and create a new repository called `immutable-infra`.

 ## Check that you have access to Azure DevOps

 Try to login to your Azure DevOps Account.
 Use some time and get yourself familiar with this product.
 During the workshop we will use the following features of this product:

 * [Repos](https://docs.microsoft.com/en-gb/azure/devops/repos/get-started/what-is-repos?view=azure-devops) - here we will keep our source code
 * [Pipelines](https://docs.microsoft.com/en-gb/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) - all our build and release pipelines will be implemented here